‘The earth does not belong to us; we belong to the earth.’ Chief Seattle

 All my groups are warm, friendly and inspirational.
 You can see feedback on them here.

 BOOKINGS: This group is kept small.
-To guarantee you a place, I need £200 with your booking, with the balance due by the end of April 2018.
+To guarantee you a place, I need £200 with your booking.
+The balance of £395 is due by 31st March 2018.

 The small print